ReactiveDrop/developer.reactivedrop.com/projects.md

 - [ ] Badges on stats website for contributors with what their contribution was
 - [ ] Donation links on stats website for contributors?
 - [ ] Full list of contributors by role on stats website

+## TileGen

+- [ ] Method of compiling tileset to bsp file
+- [ ] Entity that moves tiles around to create playable space at runtime
+- [ ] MissionChooser support for generating and distributing a layout